iBicha/yt2alt/README.md

 yt2alt is a command line tool to export your profile from YouTube and import it to an alternative platform.
 Uses [YouTube.js](https://github.com/LuanRT/YouTube.js) for extraction.

+**⚠️ Important: currently does not work because of https://github.com/iBicha/yt2alt/issues/56.**

 ## Usage

 ```bash